Discriminating quantum gravity models by gravitational decoherence: LQGUP-induced master equation

 By employing the definitions in Eq. \eqref{hamiltonian_identities}, the above equation can be rewritten in terms of Hamiltonians as

-Equations (\ref{lindbladian}) and (\ref{lindbladian_in_Hamiltonians}) represent the LQGUP-modified Lindblad-type master equation, where the dissipator is identified with the second term of the r.h.s..
+Equations (\ref{lindbladian}) and (\ref{lindbladian_in_Hamiltonians}) represent the LQGUP-modified Lindblad-type master equation, where the dissipator is identified with the second term on the r.h.s..
 Clearly, in the limit $\sigma\approx 0$ we recover the standard unitary dynamics predicted by the unmodified Liouville-von Neumann equation.
+However, it is important to stress that, should the ansatz in Eq.~\eqref{average_alpha} not be considered and the LQGUP approach be assumed without further requirements, the source of decoherence in Eq.~\eqref{lindbladian_in_Hamiltonians} would not appear in the master equation.
+Indeed, it is well-known that, generally speaking, minimal-length-induced deformations of quantum mechanics give rise to a unitary time evolution~\cite{unita,unita2}.

 Furthermore, it is worth remarking that the power of $H_0$ appearing in Eq. (\ref{lindbladian_in_Hamiltonians}) is different from the usual one that appears in other gravitational decoherence mechanisms, according to which the dependence on the free Hamiltonian is typically linear \cite{ellis,milburn}.
-This unconventional behavior is shared also with the other work dealing with a GUP-induced decoherence process \cite{Petruzziello:2020wkd}, but interestingly the power of $H_0$ is different in the two scenarios, thus suggesting that the intrinsic characteristics of the emergent decoherence phenomenon strictly depend on the GUP model used for computations.
+This unconventional behavior is shared also with the other work dealing with a GUP-induced decoherence process \cite{Petruzziello:2020wkd}, but interestingly the power of $H_0$ is different in the two scenarios.
+At variance with Eq. \eqref{lindbladian_in_Hamiltonians}, the counterpart of the LQGUP-modified Lindblad-type master equation for the quadratic GUP is given by

+Such a difference indicates that the intrinsic characteristics of the emergent decoherence phenomenon strictly depend on the GUP model used for computations.